 - Identify opportunities for future improvements.

-That fresh set of eyes can pinpoint errors, detect problems waiting to happen and help prevent a future catastrophe… or at the very least a management meltdown!
+A fresh set of expert eyes from a professional consultant can pinpoint errors, detect problems waiting to happen and help prevent future issues.

 What should be included in a maintenance management system health check?

 - It must examine your current processes and study your present management systems within the CMMS/EAM.

 - It should be non-obtrusive.
 You can’t afford downtime, so consider conducting a health check in your quiet(er) period.

 - While some preliminary work can be carried out offsite, it’s best to conduct the assessment with the system administrator, supervisors and maintenance staff in attendance to ensure input is received from all involved.

 - A thorough system health check should generally take 2-3 days for medium-sized customers with CMMS/EAM systems.
 This can vary depending on the size and complexity of your system.

 - A comprehensive, in-depth report should be included.
 It would provide a full appraisal of your current situation, as well as recommendations for improvement, plus details of benefits you’ll enjoy as a result of implementation if required.

 - IMPORTANT: The health check should be conducted by a consultant from a technical background… not a salesperson!

 The report is back from the ‘doctor’ on the health of your CMMS/EAS.
 It might require a little minor surgery, or it may just be given the all-clear.
 If there are a large number of potential safety and efficiency gains identified, it could be time to look at the business case for an upgrade to a more capable system.